Amateur Fencers League of America: Officers

-Controversy
+Discrimination

-Initially, members of the Association were only white men, and the AFLA excluded women, Jews, Blacks, and others from membership.
-In 1938, Helene Mayer won the Fencing Association's San Francisco Division men's title; two days later she was stripped of the title, as the Association adopted a rule banning competition between women and men, stating that since fencing involved physical contact, "a chivalrous man found it difficult to do his worst when he faced a woman."
+Initially, members of the Association (then called the Amateur Fencers League of America) were only white men, and it excluded women, Jews, Blacks, and others from membership.
+In 1938, Helene Mayer won the Fencing Association's San Francisco Division men's title; however, two days later she was stripped of the title, as the Association adopted a rule banning competition between women and men, stating that since fencing involved physical contact, "a chivalrous man found it difficult to do his worst when he faced a woman."
 The restriction was later lifted in the 1950s.